reimerp/iot-env/README.md

 1. fritzbox

 I used a 6490 which was replaced by a 6660 this year, both are cable (docsis) devices.
-Since I had a lot of trouble with the line state and the bandwith with my former provider, I deceided to long term monitor some of the states you find in the GUI onf the FB.
+Since I had a lot of trouble with the line state and the bandwith with my former provider, I deceided to long term monitor some of the states you find in the GUI on the FB.
 A couple of python scripts run by systemd.timers on the pi to query values by the web interface (lua scripts on the fb).
-There was an article in the famous computer magazine c't this year about this, but I've had this running for years now, even on a DSL device 3 years ago.
+There was an article in the famous computer magazine c't in '22 about this using influx 2, but I've had this running for years now, even on a DSL device 3 years ago.

 The scripts in details:
 - the login and sessionID stuff required by FB web interface (fritz.py)